neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    (for a pretty version of the same, with indentation and line breaks) or ``off`` (to turn off JSON output, the default).

-.. inlcusion-end-marker-do-not-remove json
+.. inclusion-end-marker-do-not-remove json

-.. inlcusion-marker-do-not-remove j
+.. inclusion-marker-do-not-remove j

 ``-j``
 ------